-The data are collected with face-to-face interviews using paper (PAPI) or electronic (CAPI) questionnaires.
+The data are collected with face-to-face interviews using electronic (CAPI) and paper (PAPI) questionnaires.
 Repeat interviews are sometimes carried out by telephone.

-The average response rate in 2010 was 72.9%.
-Refusals accounted for 59.4% of the total non-response.
+The average response rate in 2012 was 75.8%.
+Refusals accounted for 56.6% of the total non-response.

-In 2010, 37.4% of the interviews were by proxy.
+In 2012, 40.9% of the interviews with persons aged 15-74 years were carried out by proxy.

-- Introduction of CAPI supplementing PAPI. - Change to the questionnaire, to better identify people absent from work (identification of lay-offs) and to tie in with the EU-LFS operational guidelines for the definition of labour status. - Introduction of variable MAINSTAT (self-declared main labour status). - Calculation of weighting factors for children aged below 15 years. - 2008: Increase of the sample size in the seven NUTS 2 areas not meeting the EU-LFS precision requirements. - 2009: Questionnaire changed to better align to the EU-LFS operational guidelines for the definition of labour status. - 2010: Sample size doubled in order to adjust precision to the requirement set out in Article 3.2.
+- Introduction of CAPI supplementing PAPI. - Change to the questionnaire, to better identify people absent from work (identification of lay-offs) and to tie in with the EU-LFS operational guidelines for the definition of labour status. - Introduction of variable MAINSTAT (self-declared main labour status). - Calculation of weighting factors for children aged below 15 years.